marunpeng93/tas/README.md

 ## Demo

-To run these demos, please clone the Tas repo and Install the development dependencies first (if you have not done it yet).
-See details in section "Test".
+To run these demos, please clone the Tas repo and Install the development dependencies first (if you have not done it yet, see details in section "Test").
+Then see the **examples/demo** folder.

 ### Fixing callback hell